-Within a very short time after locating in Quincy, he was elected city attorney, and filled his position with credit and ability.
+Within a very short time after locating in Ouincy, he was elected city attorney, and filled his position with credit and ability.
 It was by him that the city code was first compiled, and the work lasted many years.
 He then formed a partnership with the late Judge Henry L. Warren and Colonel Thomas Thoroughman, and the firm had an extensive legal practice.
 When this partnership was dissolved, he associated himself with the late Senator Arntzen.
 In 1870 and 1872, he represented the district in the state senate, having been elected to succeed Samuel R. Chittenden.
-There were four sessions of this assentby his colors to the end.
+There were four sessions of this assembly, and in all the deliberations Senator Richardson took an active and honorable part.
+When Grover Cleveland was first elected president, he named Mr. Richardson as postmaster for Quincy.
+It was during his term that Quincy was made an all night office.
+Prior to that time all mails closed at nine o'clock.
+He furnished a business like and popular administration of postal affairs and retired from the office with credit when the new president came in.
+After that he and his sons organized the Richardson Lubricating Company, and with this his connection continued until death.
+For much of the time he was on the road for the firm, and he was recognized as one of the most successful business representatives in his line in the country.
+The deceased inhibed his democracy in the days of Andrew Jackson, and stool by his colors to the end.
 He was always active in politics and labored regularly for the cause at the polls, in committee and on the stump.
 So late as the last campaign he went through the country making speeches, and he was recognized as a forceful and eloquent debater.

 The deceased was married on September 8, 1857, to Miss Olive Torrence, a daughter of the late Dr. John Torrence.
 The widow survives, as also a daughter, and five sons.
-The sons are all identified with the father in the business of the Labricating Company.
+The sons are all identified with the father in the business of the Lubricating Company.